 Types of business structures

-Profits generated by general partnerships are only taxed at the personal income level.
-There is no company-level taxation.
+Profits in general partnerships are only taxed at the personal income level.

 Limited liability company

 A limited liability company (LLC) lets you take advantage of the sole proprietorship, corporation, and partnership business structures.

 LLCs are flexible business structures.
 Your LLC separates business and personal liabilities.
 All owners have shared tax responsibilities.